JaggerD7932/github-tutorial/README.md

 * `git push`: does the same as the previous command, but with added convenience
 * `git reset HEAD`: used to "un-add" a file from the stage
 * `git checkout --`: used to discard changes in the working directory (like an open file in c9)
+* `git reset soft HEAD~1`: used to remove a commit, but keep your changes in your working directory
+* `git reset hard HEAD~1`: used to remove a commit, **and** remove your changes from the working directory
+* `git push -f origin <last known good commit:branch name>`: used to completely remove a push from your Github repository
+>Be careful with this one, because if used on a repo with multiple users who frequently push and pull, you will likely corrupt your repo

 ### Basic workflow in Github:
 A good routine to follow when working with Github is as follows: